belgianmobileid/doc/directIntegration/authentication.md

 <b><code>POST https://idp.<i><b>[e2e/prd]</b></i>.itsme.services/v2/token</code></b>

 To assert the identity of the user, the <code>code</code> received previously needs to be exchanged for an ID token and access token.
-During this step, your application has to authenticate itself to our server using RSA keys.
+During this step, your application has to authenticate itself to our server using the public- and private-key pair method.

 ### Parameters